ARPA-SIMC/arkimet/doc/ds-simple.md

 ### During check

-- the segment must exist
+- the segment must exist [deleted]
-- all data known by the index for this segment must be present on disk
+- all data known by the index for this segment must be present on disk [unaligned]
-- no pair of (offset, size) data spans from the index can overlap
+- no pair of (offset, size) data spans from the index can overlap [unaligned]
-- data must start at the beginning of the segment
+- data must start at the beginning of the segment [dirty]
-- there must be no gaps between data in the segment
+- there must be no gaps between data in the segment [dirty]
-- data must end at the end of the segment
+- data must end at the end of the segment [dirty]
 - the segment must be a file
-- `.metadata` file must not be empty
+- `.metadata` file must not be empty [unaligned]
-- `.metadata` file must not be older than the data
+- `.metadata` file must not be older than the data [unaligned]
-- `.summary` file must not be older than the `.metadata` file
+- `.summary` file must not be older than the `.metadata` file [unaligned]
-- metadata in the `.metadata` file must contain reference time elements
+- metadata in the `.metadata` file must contain reference time elements [corrupted]
-- the span of reference times in each segment must fit inside the interval implied by the segment file name (FIXME: should this be disabled for archives, to deal with datasets that had a change of step in their lifetime?)
+- the span of reference times in each segment must fit inside the interval implied by the segment file name (FIXME: should this be disabled for archives, to deal with datasets that had a change of step in their lifetime?) [corrupted]
-- the segment name must represent an interval matching the dataset step (FIXME: should this be disabled for archives, to deal with datasets that had a change of step in their lifetime?)
+- the segment name must represent an interval matching the dataset step (FIXME: should this be disabled for archives, to deal with datasets that had a change of step in their lifetime?) [corrupted]

 ### During --accurate check

-- format-specific consistency checks on the content of each file must pass
+- format-specific consistency checks on the content of each file must pass [unaligned]

 ### During fix